Kyle Tucker Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks seventh in the league with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies' 4.60 team ERA ranks 21st among all league pitching staffs.
+- The Phillies have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 25 home runs (one per game), the ninth-fewest in the league.
+- Phillies pitchers combine to surrender 26 home runs (one per game), the ninth-fewest in baseball.

-- The Phillies will send Nola (1-2) out to make his sixth start of the season.
-He is 1-2 with a 5.40 ERA and 22 strikeouts through 28 1/3 innings pitched.
+- Wheeler gets the start for the Phillies, his sixth of the season.
+He is 2-1 with a 4.72 ERA and 34 strikeouts in 26 2/3 innings pitched.

-- The right-hander's most recent time out came on Friday against the Colorado Rockies, when he went seven innings, surrendering three earned runs while allowing four hits.
+- In his last time out on Sunday against the Colorado Rockies, the righty threw six innings, allowing three earned runs while surrendering three hits.

+- The 32-year-old has a 4.72 ERA and 11.5 strikeouts per nine innings in five games this season, while giving up a batting average of .252 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.